 Academic Coursework Completion Policy

 All papers written for an E-Tutorial must be submitted within 30 days of completing the E-Tutorial or no course credit will be awarded.
 The entire E-Tutorial timeframe is ten weeks (six weeks for each of the six individual response papers and four weeks for the completion of the final paper).
-Up to three courses may be taken simultaneously.
+Up to two courses may be taken simultaneously.
 The expected time requirements for the readings and essay writings for each course is 40 clock hours.